-Comprehensive Income (Loss).
-Comprehensive income (loss) comprises net income (loss) and other comprehensive income (loss).
+Comprehensive Income.
+Comprehensive income comprises net income and other comprehensive income (loss).
 Other comprehensive income (loss) principally results from gains and losses on derivative instruments qualifying as cash flow hedges, net of reclassifications to net income.

 Cash and Cash Equivalents.
 All highly liquid investments with maturities of three months or less when purchased are classified as cash equivalents.